How to Heal Cracked Nipples from Breastfeeding

 Use Freshly Expressed Breast Milk

-Ensure that your hands are clean before you gently express some breast milk.
-Apply the milk to your nipples and areolas, and allow it to dry.
+Ensure that your hands are clean before you gently express a little milk.
+Next, apply the milk to your nipples and areolas, and allow it to dry.
 When the milk dries (air-dry), cover your nipples with a breast pad or your bra.

 Rinse with Salt Water